weygoldt/labstarter/2_data_analysis_project.md

    - Maintain a clear and informative `README.md`.
    - Use docstrings and comments in your code.
    - Keep a changelog for significant updates.
+This is useful but also very rewarding, as it gives you a sense for what you accomplished!

 3. **Write Modular Code**